manolismih/prod-cons/README.md

 # A solution to the producer consumer problem using	pthreads.
-_Exercise for the Real Time Embedded Systems course, school of Electrical and Computer Engineering, Aristotle University of Thessaloniki._
+_Programming assignment for the Real Time Embedded Systems course, school of Electrical and Computer Engineering, AUTH._
+_March of 2020_

 The demo program [pc.c](pc.c) is modified so that the queue accepts WorkFunction structs:
 ```C